vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Daemon Configuration Persistence

 The daemon remembers your last configuration.
-You don't need to re-specify IPv6 subnets or ports after restarts.
+You do not need to re-specify IPv6 subnets or ports after restarts.

 To change configuration: